 OK, guys, you heard it here first.
-On June 4, 2019, the Real Estate Dingo is telling you that you need to pull your money out.
+The Real Estate Dingo is telling you that you need to pull your money out.
 This is why.

 Should You Pull Your Money Out of the Market?

-If you look at the real estate markets across the country, they have surpassed the peaks of 2005 and 2006.
-If you look at the stock market and Dow Jones Industrial Average and a lot of other indexes across the world, they are all at all-time highs.
+A little over a month ago, if you looked at the real estate markets across the country, they had surpassed the peaks of 2005 and 2006.
+A month or so ago, if you looked at the stock market and Dow Jones Industrial Average and a lot of other indexes across the world, they were at all-time highs.

-After being in real estate and an entrepreneur running various companies for the last 10 years, I haven’t really lived through a market cycle or recession.
+After being in real estate and an entrepreneur running various companies for the last 10 years, I haven’t really lived through a market cycle or recession—but it seems that’s about to change.
 I was still pretty young and inexperienced in 2008 and 2009.
-But I am smart enough to have smarter people around me who are “old timers” when it comes to investing.
+But I am smart enough to have smarter people around me who are “old-timers” when it comes to investing.

-A lot of these individuals have been telling me that every 10 years or so is when we have a dip or when a recession hits.
+A lot of these individuals told me that every 10 years or so is when we have a dip or when a recession hits.
 Real estate prices tend to go down, the stock market also tends to go down, and everyone’s in fear and panic.
-Then the market plunges even further.
+Then, the market plunges even further.

 Look, we’ve really had a pretty good run.
 If you look at the last 10 years, a lot of investors who I talk to on a daily basis are telling me that they’ve made a lot of money in the stock market.
 A lot them are pulling money out of their home equity line of credit because they’ve made a large capital appreciation or equity gain in their personal residence or other investment properties.

 So, this has started to become a pretty common topic that I’m hearing.
 A lot of folks have done really well and made a lot of money.